Small Business Insurance Coverage

 Clients and customers

 Your business wouldn’t be much without your customers and clients.
-Unfortunately, interacting with clients brings the risk of lawsuits, which are not cheap.
-The good news is there are several business insurance policies to help manage the risks presented by clients and members of the public.
+Unfortunately, interacting with them brings the risk of costly lawsuits.
+The good news is there are several business insurance policies to help manage the risks presented by clients and the public.

 Consider these scenarios when reviewing insurance options and determining what will be the right coverage for your company:

-• A customer has a slip-and-fall accident on your property.
-General liability insurance can help pay for immediate medical expenses and lawsuit costs if you're sued over a non-employee's injury or property damage.
-This policy can also be valuable for independent contractors
+• Slip-and-fall accidents: A customer has an accident on your property.
+General liability insurance can help pay for immediate medical expenses, repair costs, and lawsuit expenses if a non-employee (a third party like a customer or vendor) sues you over bodily injury or property damage.
+This is often the first policy a small business or an independent contractor purchases.

-• Your client loses business income after taking your professional advice.
-Professional liability insurance (also called errors and omissions insurance) generally pays for your defense if a client alleges you made mistakes that cause them financial loss or property damages
+• Professional mistakes: Your client loses business income after taking your professional advice.
+Professional liability insurance (also called errors and omissions insurance) generally pays for your legal defense and settlements if a client alleges you're responsible for a mistake or oversight that caused them financial loss or damage.

-• An employee loses their laptop, exposing your clients' financial information.
-Cyber insurance helps cover the cost of notification, credit monitoring, and other expenses if sensitive digital information is jeopardized
+• Data breach: An employee loses their laptop, exposing your clients' financial information.
+Cyber insurance helps cover the cost of data breach response, including forensic investigations, customer notification, credit monitoring, and regulatory fines if sensitive digital information is compromised.

 Purple check mark